 Truck driving is one of the oldest and most reliable careers, even in the toughest economic times.
 A truck driving job is one that provides stability to individuals.
-It gives you a set schedule of hours of work each week, allows you to know what you will do each day, as well as where you will be working.
-It can be a lucrative career if you have the right license and dedicate enough time to the field that you choose to work in.
+Becoming a truck driver can give you a set schedule of hours of work each week, allowing you to know what you will be doing each day, as well as where you’ll be working.
+Trucking can be a lucrative career if you have the right license and put in the work.

 The majority of drivers with a Class A Commercial Driver’s License have received professional training from a CDL school.
 Because of loose regulations, choosing the right CDL training program isn’t always easy to do.
 More reading: Choosing a Truck Driving School

 At CDL Training Today, our goal is to make sure you can get pre-qualified for employment before even enrolling in CDL training.
 It is important that individuals must be in good health, have a clean criminal and driving record, and be able to pass drug screening tests.
-Did you know that more than 90% of our students are pre-hired before they even begin their CDL training program?
-Read: CDL training qualifications
+90% of the students who find training through CDL Training Today are pre-hired before they even begin their CDL training program.
+More reading: CDL training qualifications

 When you begin your trucking career, the types of trucking jobs to choose from will be limited.
 With experience, however, you will be able to apply for specialized jobs.
 The type of truck driving job determines your pay, your time on the road, the amount of physical work that will be done and even the level of danger you will face.
 More reading: Different Types of Truck Driving Jobs